 Without the Sensaphone monitors, personnel would have to monitor conditions via a labor-intensive, time-consuming walking route through each plant.
 At any one time, most of the boilers would, in fact, be unmonitored.
 The Sensaphone Express units continuously watch over facilities, sensitive to the slightest change in conditions that could lead to problems.
 Once the system recognizes an aberrant condition, it automatically dials out to pre-specified telephone numbers to alert the proper authorities of the situation.
 In the case of the New York Housing Authority, the system would alert the building superintendent.
 Depending on the severity or complexity of the predicament, the super would either go to the site immediately or contact a technician to address the problem.

 For KeySpan Energy Management, the Sensaphone units have reduced their labor costs substantially.
 Prior to the installation of the Sensaphone units, KeySpan deployed a roving shift from 4 pm to midnight.
 They have since disbanded the crew because of the reliability and cost advantage of the Sensaphone units versus human supervisory personnel.
-In addition, the New York Housing Authority has reduced their labor costs by restructuring the work schedule of their maintenance staff to coincide with that of KeySpan.
+In addition, the New York Housing Authority has reduced its labor costs by restructuring the work schedule of its maintenance staff to coincide with that of KeySpan.
 A graveyard shift, from midnight to 8 am, was dissolved once the Sensaphone systems had been commissioned to watch over the remote sites.

 Beyond Cost Savings